StefanieF2004/StefanieF2004/README.md

 # 👋 Hi there, I'm Stefanija Fileva!

-🎓 I'm currently a 2nd-year (soon 3rd-year) student at the University of Goce Delchev – Faculty of Informatics, studying **Computer Engineering and Technologies**.
+🎓 I'm currently a 3rd-year student at the University of Goce Delchev – Faculty of Informatics, studying **Computer Engineering and Technologies**.

 ---